 When it comes to getting in touch with nature, noise is typically unwelcome.
 Luckily, Champion Power Equipment’s 4500-watt inverter generator allows users to enjoy the comforts of home without drowning out the sounds of the forest.
 At 61 dB, its noise output is reasonable for campgrounds and remote getaways.
-Running for 14 hours on just 2.3 gallons, it’s also an economical choice.
+Running for 14 hours on just 2.3 gallons of gasoline, it’s also an economical choice.

 When you’re looking for a backup energy supply that’s stable enough for sensitive electronics, invest in a high-quality inverter generator like this WEN model.
 Running on 3,800 watts, you’ll have ample power to run devices like smartphones, tablets, and laptops—which won’t sustain damage from the current.